MrGmo/MountainAPI/README.md

 Hi there!

-This repo holds a simple mountain API I created that lists the location, elevation, and first ascent of each of the Seven Summits (the highest mountain on each continent).
+This repo holds a simple mountain API.
+When called it will return the location, elevation, and first ascent of each of the Seven Summits (the highest mountain on each continent) in the world.

 Link, deployed to heroku: https://simple-mountainapi.herokuapp.com/